Artchibald/2022_icon_rebrand_scripts/README.md

 - let tasks: any = {}; line 83, better solution than any?
 - Is there a way to edit the viewbox 256 settings in each svg?
 - Convert to CMYK breaking script, not working colors undefined
+- Inverse action works with old colors not new ones

+# Notes from design brief call 29june

+1 new brand graphic, magenta color panels
++ patterns

+= perspective

+2 iconology new style

+if you are manipulating them, follow the pdf process

+Graphic motif I use 100% STRIPE scaling(web)

+ # Illustrator Edit > Assign profile > Must match sRGB IEC61966-2.1 or it won't work

+ # Select each individual color and under Window> Colours make sure each shape color is set to rgb or it wont work!